briansu2004/udemy-devops-real-projects/005-VaultJenkinsCICD/01_Y_WindowsOnly.md

 Vault initialized with 5 key shares and a key threshold of 3.
 Please securely distribute the key shares printed above.
-When the Vault is re-sealed, restarted, or stopped, you must supply at least 3 of these keys to unseal it before it can start servicing requests.
+When the Vault is re-sealed, restarted, or stopped, we must supply at least 3 of these keys to unseal it before it can start servicing requests.

 Vault does not store the generated root key.
 Without at least 3 keys to reconstruct the root key, Vault will remain permanently sealed!

-It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
+It is possible to generate new unseal keys, provided we have a quorum of existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```
 -->